*** WARNING ***

 Do you meet the age requirement?

-To get a temporary agent licence, including a temporary agent licence in security guarding for event security, you must be at least 18 years of age unless you are applying for this licence to receive training (e.g., an internship) that may qualify you to be issued a regular agent licence.
+To obtain a temporary agent licence, you must be at least 18 years old, unless you are applying for this licence to receive training that may qualify you to be issued a regular agent licence, for example, during an internship.

 Do you have a criminal history?

-To get an agent licence, and throughout the term of your licence, you must:
+To obtain an agent licence, and throughout the term of your licence, you must:

 - Have never been found guilty of a criminal offence related to the private security activity for which you are applying for a licence, unless you have obtained a pardon; and